Prospects for quantum process tomography at high energies: Quantum instruments in collisions

-To explicitly construct a quantum instrument, we expand the initial state in terms of the basis operators in $\Hin$ as \be \rin = \sum_{_{I,J,K,L}} {\rin}_{[I,J],[K,L]} | I,J \ketbra K,L |, \ee where ${\rin}_{[I,J],[K,L]}$ is the expansion coefficient and also interpreted as the ${[I,J],[K,L]}$ element of the density matrix.
+To explicitly construct a quantum instrument, we expand the initial state in terms of the basis operators in $\Hin$ as \be \rin = \sum_{_{I,J,K,L}} {\rin}_{[I,J],[K,L]} | I,J \ketbra K,L |, \ee where ${\rin}_{[I,J],[K,L]}$ is the expansion coefficient, also interpreted as the ${[I,J],[K,L]}$ element of the density matrix.
 In what follows, we assume the momentum and the internal degrees of freedom in the initial state are not correlated.
 This condition is often satisfied to a good approximation at colliders.
 At lepton colliders, the beam energy resolution is good enough so that we can regard the initial state as a pure state, $\ket{\tildepin}$, where $\tildepin$ collectively denotes the momenta of two colliding particles, $\alpha$ and $\beta$.
-The tilde indicates that this state is normalised as \be \braket{ \tildepin | \tildepin } = 1\,. \ee
+The tilde indicates that this state is normalised as $\braket{ \tildepin | \tildepin } = 1$.
+In the context of high energy collisions, the initial state is of the product form, $\rin = \rin^\alpha \otimes \rin^\beta$, with $\rin^\alpha \in {\cal S}({\cal H}_\alpha)$ and $\rin^\beta \in {\cal S}({\cal H}_\beta)$, because the beams are not correlated before the collision.